Government relations & higher education policy

 Tim Payne (Director, Higher Education Policy & Projects) provides advice to members of the University’s senior management team and staff on developments in the external policy environment, coordinates policy input to government, and enhances levels of communication about external developments in policy and funding relevant to the University's operations.
 In addition, he leads the strategy and implementation of the initial stages of key projects directly arising from changes in the higher education policy environment.

-Aislinn Batstone (Project Officer, Higher Education Policy & Projects) supports the Director, Higher Education Policy & Projects in providing policy advice to the University’s senior management team and in coordinating policy input to government and peak bodies.
+Aislinn Batstone (Executive Officer, Higher Education Policy) supports the Director, Higher Education Policy & Projects in providing policy advice to the University’s senior management team and in coordinating policy input to government and peak bodies.
 In addition, she provides strategic advice and operational support to the initial stages of key projects arising from changes in the higher education policy environment.

 - Universities Australia